CVSA's U.S.-China English Teaching Project is Looking for English Conversation Teachers

 building international relations based on peace and respect and achieving the 2030 Sustainable Development Goals.

-The goal of CVSA’s program is to be of assistance to that process, in accordance with China’s chosen path toward development, and to build better understanding and friendship between the people of U.S. and the people of China.
+The goal of CVSA’s program is to be of assistance in that process, in accordance with China’s chosen path toward development, and to build better understanding and friendship between the people of U.S. and the people of China.

 Most students in primary and middle schools in China